zydou/arti/doc/dev/notes/keymgr-certificates.md

     /// as `C::SigningKey`,
     /// generating the key and its corresponding certificate
     /// if either does not exist.
+    /// The certificate will be generated from the subject key and signing key
+    /// using the provided `make_certificate` callback.
     ///
     /// See [`KeyMgr::get_key_and_cert`] for possible errors.
     ///